Franz Anton von Sporck: Life

 Much of Count Sporck's early adulthood was spent improving and expanding his estates and participating in public affairs.
 In the early 1690s he was awarded a number of prestigious imperial offices, including steward (Kämmerer) and Statthalter in 1690 and privy counselor (Wirklicher Geheimer Rat) in 1692.
 His title of Statthalter, which indicates merely that he held a seat on the Statthalterei, a committee of nobles that served as the highest local civil authority in the province of Bohemia at the time, has led to confusion in the English-language literature.
 Sometimes Count Sporck is referred to as the "Viceroy of Bohemia," a title that did not exist.
 In 1695 he founded a noted hunting society known as the Order of St. Hubertus.

-In 1694 the Prague physician J. F. Love confirmed the healing properties of the spring that originated on the left side of the river in the southern portion of the estate of Choustníkovo Hradiště.
+In 1694, the Prague physician J. F. Love confirmed the healing properties of the spring that originated on the left side of the river in the southern portion of the estate of Choustníkovo Hradiště.
 Here was built the Kuks spa, later famous for its curative powers and the charity hospital attached to it.
 For the overall concept, design and execution of the building of the spa and castle of Kuks, Count Sporck commissioned the architect Giovanni Battista Alliprandi and the master mason Giovanni Pietro della Torre.
 The complex included the Church of the Holy Trinity, built for the benefit of war veterans and retired retainers as part of a foundation that he founded.
-The sculptor Matthias Bernard Braun beautified the grounds of Kuks with some of his finest works.
+The sculptor Matthias Braun beautified the grounds of Kuks with some of his finest works.

 Count Sporck's intellectual interests led him to found a branch of Freemasonry in Bohemia, but they also had the effect of arousing the suspicion of the Habsburg ecclesiastical authorities for his flirtations with Jansenist philosophy and anti-Jesuitical polemicism.
-In 1729, his entire collection of books was carted away for investigation on the orders of the emperor Charles VI and he himself was temporarily arrested.
+In 1729, his entire collection of books was carted away for investigation on the orders of Emperor Charles VI and he himself was temporarily arrested.
 He was cleared of all wrongdoing in 1734 after a great deal of political maneuvering and substantial expenditure of money, but he never recovered emotionally.
 The last four years of his life were spent in quiet retirement.
+He died in Lysá nad Labem on 30 March 1738.